twbarber/bing-image-grabber/README.md

 **Required Configuration Information**

-    - User's API Key
+    - Bing Account Key

     See the example_config.properties for more information.

-**Optional Query Parameters**
+**Optional Query Parameters and Defaults**

-    - Search Term
-    - Size of Return Set
-    - Adult Option
-    - Market

-**Default Values if not Specified**

-    - Search Term: Randomly generated 7 Digit Number
+    - Search Term : Randomly generated 7 Digit Number
-    - Size of Return Set: 50
+    - Size of Return Set : 50
-    - Adult Option: Strict
+    - Adult Option : Strict
-    - Market: None, determined by Bing using requesting IP
+    - Market : None, determined by Bing using requesting IP